hemantksingh/messup-learn/People/Awareness.md

 *If you want to go fast travel alone, if you want to go far travel together*

 In order to attract people to you, think in terms of energy, vibration and frequency.
 Life is a manifestation of where you put your energy.
 If you are able to focus all your energy towards a **single purpose in life**, you are in a heightened state of consciousness because all your decisions are consciously driven by that purpose.
-However, not all people are at the same levels of consciousness, they are functioning at different frequencies.
+However, other people are not at the same level of consciousness, they function at different frequencies.
 If you can elevate them towards a heightened state of consciousness - your end goal and provide a future vision of positive change, your engagement with others will be at the same frequency.
 This leads to deeper engagement and ultimately - harmony.

 *If you work just for yourself, the whole world seems against you.
 If you work for others, the whole world works with you*